halomod/hmf/docs/index.rst

 >>> mass_func = hmf.dndlnm

 Note that all parameters have (what I consider reasonable) defaults.
-In particular, this will return a Sheth-Mo-Tormen (2001) mass function between :math:`10^{10}-10^{15} M_\odot`, at :math:`z=0` for the default PLANCK15 cosmology.
+In particular, this will return a Tinker (2008) mass function between :math:`10^{10}-10^{15} M_\odot`, at :math:`z=0` for the default PLANCK15 cosmology.
 Nevertheless, there are several parameters which can be input, either cosmological or otherwise.
 The best way to see these is to do